Introduction goes here

 86

-Order to the seneschal of Gascony and the constable of Bordeaux to make payment from the issues of the duchy to William de Watson Watesdon' of what is due to him for the annual wages from 20 January 1335 when the king granted to him the keepership of the gate of the castle of Penne-d'Agenais Penne in Agenn' Villeneuve-sur-Lot as long he has this keepership, according to the tenor of the king's letters, and they will have due allowance in their account.
-Lately, the king granted by his letters patent on 20 January 1335 at pleasure to Watson the keepership of the gate of Penne-d'Agenais, receiving for this custody, receiving there the customary wages as more fully appear in the king's letters.
+Order to the seneschal of Gascony and the constable of Bordeaux to make payment from the issues of the duchy to Watesdon' William de Watson of what is due to him for the annual wages from 20 January 1335 when the king granted to him the Penna in Agenn' keepership of the gate of the castle of Penne-d'Agenais as long he has this keepership, according to the tenor of the king's letters, and they will have due allowance in their account.
+Lately, the king granted by his letters patent on 20 January 1335 at pleasure to Watson the keepership of the gate of Penne-d'Agenais, receiving for this custody, receiving there the customary wages as more fully appearsin the king's letters.
 1

 By C.